-Rinvoq is a brand-name prescription medication.
-It’s approved by the Food and Drug Administration (FDA) to treat the following conditions in certain situations:
+Rinvoq is approved by the Food and Drug Administration (FDA) to treat the following conditions in adults in certain situations:

-Like other drugs, Rinvoq can cause side effects.
-Read on to learn about potential common, mild, and serious side effects.
-For a general overview of Rinvoq, including details on its use and limitations, see this article.
+Read on to learn about potential common, mild, and serious side effects of Rinvoq.
+For a general overview of the drug, including details about its uses, see this article.

 Rinvoq can cause certain side effects, some of which are more common than others.
 These side effects are usually temporary, lasting for a few days or weeks.
 But if the side effects last for longer than that, bother you, or become severe, be sure to talk with your doctor or pharmacist.